uqlibrary/technology-training/README.md

 ## Contact

-If you want to contact the DSH for a 1-on-1 consultation, an enquiry about sessions, or any question about the programs supported by the library: cds@library.uq.edu.au.
+If you want to contact the DSH for a 1-on-1 consultation, an enquiry about sessions, or any question about the programs supported by the library: training@library.uq.edu.au.